RoboCop 2 (Arcade)

 There's one difference even if the intro stage is re-enabled in other sets: After the stage ends, a screen of text is displayed followed by an animated title screen.

-There's a section in Stage 1 where the player has to stop a pick-up from running them over.
+At the end of the first section of Stage 1, the player has to stop a pick-up from running them over.
 In the US and Euro/Asia versions, the game tells the player to use the joystick and the buttons, but the Japanese version displays "Hit Button" instead of a moving joystick.
 Despite this difference, the game behaves the same across all versions - moving the joystick and pressing the buttons will work.

-A similar section in Stage 3 where the player is trying to pry themselves off a giant magnet uses the "Hit Button" prompt in every version of the game.
+A similar section in Stage 3 where the player is trying to pry themselves off a giant magnet uses the "Hit Button" prompt in every version of the game, but the joystick is exclusive to non-Japanese sets.

-Version 0.11 (Japan) of the game has an additional set of scribble-like credits if you manage to beat the game with just one credit (which is NOT an easy thing to do).
+Version 0.11 (Japan) of the game has an additional set of scribble-like credits if you manage to beat the game with just one credit.
 These credits are scrolled on top of a still image of RoboCop 2 from the film that is otherwise unused.

 While the images are semi-transparent in the game, the transparency has been removed in these images and replaced with black for ease of reading.
 Some of the names refer to parts of the staff that worked on the game; these have been filled in when possible based on the endgame credits and other sources.